Marchak: History

-Kiev, 1868
+Founding the Kyiv workshop in 1868

 Joseph Abramovich Marchak (1854 - 1918), was born in a Ukrainian Jewish family, the first son of Abram Isakovich Marchak and Feni Lazarevna.
 The name 'Marchak' (Russian: МАРШАК; Hebrew: מרש"ק)) is an acronym from the Hebrew expression Morenu Rabbi Shmuel Kaidanover.

 At the age of 14 years old, Marchak left his hometown and family to start an apprenticeship in a jewelry workshop.
-Ten years later, he launched his own business, in Podol, a poor Kiev neighborhood.
+Ten years later, he launched his own business, in Podol, a poor Kyiv neighborhood.
 The hundred rubles he received as a dowry from his young wife not being enough, he pawned his clothing and with the money earned, he handcrafted his first item—a gold chain.

-Within a year, he moved out up-town and settled in a five-room flat at 4, Kreschatyk, Kiev's main street.
-Business was doing well and he gained notoriety.
-The production got more and more diversified and his young chain-maker days were quickly forgotten.
+Within a year, he settled in a five-room flat at 4, Kreschatyk, Kyiv's main street.
+He gained notoriety as he diversified production.
 Both in jewelry-making and goldsmithing, Joseph Marchak ceaselessly created and innovated.

-Turning to the International
+International influence

 At the end of the nineteenth century, Russia was prosperous, and orders for fine jewelry were flowing in apace.
-In 1890, Joseph Marchak set out on a journey to France; in many ways, Russia had a great influence on France.
-For example, six years later, in 1896, Tsar Nicolas II would lay the first stone of the most elegant bridge of Paris, the Pont Alexandre III.

 Joseph traveled a lot, and he took part in many exhibitions in Moscow and St. Petersburg.
+In 1890, Joseph Marchak visited to France.
 By 1893, Joseph's reputation had traveled across the Atlantic.
 He was awarded a medal at the World's Fair in Chicago held in 1893 and in Antwerp in 1894.

+Expansion of Kyiv workshop

 Every time he came back from one of his trips, he developed and improved the techniques he had discovered abroad.
-Courageous and persevering, he rebuilt his workshops, which had been devastated by a fire in 1899.
+He rebuilt his workshops, which had been devastated by a fire in 1899.
 He made the most of this misfortune by enlarging and modernizing the premises, and employing innovating laborers who shared his zeal.
-Now, 150 people work in the Kiev workshops.
-(In 1885, Joseph Marchak had employed only 20 persons in his Kiev workshop.)
+In 1885, Joseph Marchak had employed only 20 persons in his Kiev workshop.
+In the 1900s 150 people worked in the Kiev workshops.

 Within a little more than twenty years, Joseph Marchak had become the most important jeweler of the Russian Empire, and his brand was a household name.
 1913 marked the 300th anniversary of the Romanov dynasty.
-To commemorate the anniversary, Tsar Nicolas II came to Kiev and was presented with official gifts especially made by Marchak.
+To commemorate the anniversary, Tsar Nicolas II came to Kyiv and was presented with official gifts especially made by Marchak.
 These were the glory days for the House of Marchak.
-It was not long before Joseph Marchak was called “The Cartier of Kiev”, the outright rival of the famed Fabergé.
-Meanwhile, Alexander Marchak, the youngest son of Joseph, born in 1890, was studying law and attending some classes at the École des Beaux Arts and Art Deco in Paris.
-He had a passion—photography.
-However, the outbreak of World War I compelled him to go back to Russia.
+It was not long before Joseph Marchak was called “The Cartier of Kyiv”, the outright rival of the famed Fabergé.